la2050/challenge/_2021/connect/altadena-library-district.md

   proven history of service to San Gabriel Valley, Altadena Library District is an excellent choice for investing capital for projects to LEARN, CREATE, PLAY, CONNECT, AND LIVE.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: >-
-Please explain how you will define and measure success for your project.: >- A successful mobile library program would include a robust schedule of outreach events across all Census Tracts in our community, prioritizing opportunities on the west side of Altadena.
+  A successful mobile library program would include a robust schedule of outreach events across all Census Tracts in our community, prioritizing opportunities on the west side of Altadena.
 Equipped with technology and